Nicolás Domínguez: Club career

+Velez Sarfield

-Domínguez played his first professional game for Vélez Sarsfield in a 3–2 victory against Estudiantes de La Plata for the 15th fixture of the 2016–17 Argentine Primera División, under Omar De Felippe's coaching.
+Domínguez played his first professional game for Vélez Sarsfield in a 3–2 victory against Estudiantes for the 15th fixture of the 2016–17 Argentine Primera División, under Omar De Felippe's coaching.
 He scored his first goal in a 3–0 victory against Tigre for the 28th fixture of that season.

+Bologna

 On 30 August 2019, he signed a contract with Italian club Bologna and was loaned back to Vélez Sarsfield for the rest of 2019.
 Domínguez made his debut for Bologna as a sub on 12 January in a 1–0 loss away at Torino.
 He would make his first start for the club on 19 January in a 1–1 home draw against Hellas Verona.

+Nottingham Forest

+On 1 September 2023, Domínguez signed with Premier League side Nottingham Forest on a five-year deal in swap deal for Remo Freuler.
+He made his debut away at Manchester City later that month.
+On 1 October, Domínguez scored his first goal for Nottingham Forest in a 1–1 draw against Brentford.

 International career

-He made his debut for Argentina national football team on 5 September 2019 in a friendly against Chile, as a 67th-minute substitute for Rodrigo De Paul.
+Domínguez made his debut for Argentina national team on 5 September 2019 in a friendly against Chile, as a 67th-minute substitute for Rodrigo De Paul.